CryptoPlankton/Vertcoin-Website-2019/content/specs-explained.md

 <img src="../images/litecoin.png">

 <br><br>
-Has the same block time (2.5 mins) as Litecoin and same supply of coins (84,000,000).
+Has the same block time (2.5 mins) as Litecoin and same supply of coins (84,000,000 coins).
 <span style="opacity: 0.4; display: block;">These changes are well within scaling limits of blockchain growth and orphan generation (>1:30)</span>
 <br><br>
 </div>